 Applications Fall in MBA Weekly Survey

-Mortgage applications fell by nearly 2 percent last week, although falling interest rates sparked an uptick in refinance applications, the Mortgage Bankers Association reported Wednesday in its Weekly Mortgage Applications Survey for the week ending December 2.
+Mortgage applications fell for the third straight week even as interest rates dipped again, the Mortgage Bankers Association reported this morning in its Weekly Mortgage Applications Survey for the week ending August 28.

 Citing the need to “prevent the further spread of COVID-19,” the Trump Administration yesterday issued an order temporarily halting residential evictions through Dec.
 31.